FusionAuth/fusionauth-site/site/_posts/2020-10-05-how-to-migrate-user-data-centralized-auth-system.md

 ## Build a login API in the legacy app

-The first step to using a generic Connector for migration purposes is to build an API endpoint.
+The first step to using a generic Connector for migration purposes is to build an API endpoint in your backend that can access the legacy user datastore.
 This code takes the username and password from FusionAuth and returns a JSON object.
-Here's an example of what you might see from FusionAuth:
+Here's an example of what you might see coming from FusionAuth:

 ```json
 {